arrowhead-f/sos-examples-spring/demo-energy-forecast/README.md

 ## Overview
 ##### The Project
-The goal of the project is simulate how a central heating supplier could consume an 'energy consumption forecast' service which is accomplished by several provider's service.
+The goal of the project is simulate how a central heating supplier could consume an 'energy consumption forecast' service which is accomplished by several provider's individual service.

 ##### The Local Cloud Architecture
 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `AH Service Registry`